Welcoming and Including Children in Worship

 Purchasing Items for a Prayground

-The list of items from the Annual Conference 2023 Grace Space can be found here.
+Items from the Annual Conference 2025 Grace Space

 Area Rugs – Often a Google search is a good place to start, then compare prices.
 Other suggestions include: